 On July 15, 2010, China Development Industrial Bank ("CDIB") filed a complaint against MS&Co., styled China Development Industrial Bank v.
 Morgan Stanley & Co.
-Incorporated et al., which is pending in the Supreme Court of the State of New York, New York County ("Supreme Court of NY").
+Incorporated et al., in the Supreme Court of NY.
 The complaint related to a \$275 million credit default swap ("CDS") referencing the super senior portion of the STACK 2006-1 CDO.
-The complaint asserted claims for common law fraud, fraudulent inducement and fraudulent concealment and alleges that MS&Co. misrepresented the risks of the STACK 2006-1 CDO to CDIB, and that MS&Co knew that the assets backing the CDO were of poor quality when it entered into the CDS with CDIB.
+The complaint asserted claims for common law fraud, fraudulent inducement and fraudulent concealment and alleges that MS&Co. misrepresented the risks of the STACK 2006-1 CDO to CDIB, and that MS&Co. knew that the assets backing the CDO were of poor quality when it entered into the

+CDS with CDIB.
 On March 22, 2021, the parties entered into a settlement agreement.
 On April 16, 2021, the court entered a stipulation of voluntary discontinuance, with prejudice.

-On March 15, 2010, the Federal Home Loan Bank of San Francisco filed a complaint against MS&Co. and other defendants in the Superior Court of the State of California styled Federal Home Loan Bank of San Francisco v.
-Deutsche Bank Securities Inc. et al. An amended complaint, filed on June 10, 2010, alleged that defendants made untrue statements and material omissions in connection with the sale to plaintiff of certain mortgage pass-through certificates backed by securitization trusts containing residential mortgage loans.
-The amount of certificates allegedly sold to plaintiff by MS&Co. was approximately \$276 million.
-The complaint raised claims under both the federal securities laws and California law and sought, among other things, to rescind the plaintiff's purchase of such certificates.
-On December 21, 2016, the parties reached an agreement to settle the litigation.
+On October 15, 2010, the Federal Home Loan Bank of Chicago filed a complaint against MS&Co. and other defendants in the Circuit Court of the State of Illinois, styled Federal Home Loan Bank of Chicago v.
+Bank of America Funding Corporation et al. A corrected amended complaint was filed on April 8, 2011, which alleged that defendants made untrue statements and material omissions in the sale to plaintiff of a number of mortgage pass-through certificates backed by securitization trusts containing residential mortgage loans and asserts claims under Illinois law.
+The total amount of certificates allegedly sold to plaintiff by MS&Co. at issue in the action was approximately \$203 million.
+The complaint sought, among other things, to rescind the plaintiff's purchase of such certificates.
+On November 4, 2021, MS&Co. entered into an agreement to settle the litigation.